Decideact Solutions ApS - Terms and Conditions

 - Only other General categories of personal data: Name, email, title, phone, device ID (if the application is installed on User’s (employee of the Customer) mobile device) and job-related data.

-1.3.
-The Data Processor processes, on behalf of the Data Controller, the Personal Data for the following purposes: Strategic implementation, governance and accountability.
+1.4 The Data Processor processes, on behalf of the Data Controller, the Personal Data for the following purposes: Strategic implementation, governance and accountability.
+The DecideAct Solutions ApS terms and conditions, this Addendum, and the Data Controller’s use of the Services’ features and functionality are the Data Controller’s written instructions to DecideAct in relation to

 - Initialize the service and insert Personal Data